WICG/manifest-incubations/tabbed-mode-explainer.md

 ## Interaction with Launch Handler API

-The [Launch Handler API](https://wicg.github.io/web-app-launch/) lets sites sites redirect app launches into existing app windows to prevent duplicate windows being opened.
+The [Launch Handler API](https://wicg.github.io/web-app-launch/) lets sites redirect app launches into existing app windows to prevent duplicate windows being opened.
 When a tabbed app sets `"client_mode": "navigate-new"`, app launches will open a new tab in an existing app window.

 ## Security and Privacy